Since taking office in 2018, the Doug Ford government has completely reversed course on energy policy.

 There are two main reasons.

-First, there is growing demand for electric transportation and home heating (or heat pumps).
+First, there is increasing demand from a growing population for electric transportation and home heating (or heat pumps).
 Second, major demand increases are also coming from the agriculture sector, driven by an expanding greenhouse industry, as well as steel and auto industries that are moving to decarbonize their emissions-heavy operations.

 Why doesn’t Ontario have enough supply?

-Mostly because our nuclear fleet, which has long provided more than half of Ontario’s electricity needs, is shutting down for refurbishment.
+Mostly because our nuclear fleet, which has long provided more than half of Ontario’s electricity needs, is shutting down for refurbishment by 2026.
 That plus the increase in demand means the province is hungry for new power sources.

 Our grid is still ‘clean,’ right?